Avoid Cooties and Colds to Keep Your Child Healthy

 According to Newsvine, Inc., a division of Msnbc Digital Network, the first recorded use of the word cootie was in World War One by American sailor Gunner Depew.
 He used cooties as an all-encompassing word in a letter referring to the different bugs and lice he encountered in the trenches of battle.

-No one is quite sure when cooties started taking over school playgrounds, but we can all sleep easier knowing the cootie shot antidote is readily available for all who need it.
+No one is quite sure when cooties started taking over school playgrounds.
+But we can all sleep easier knowing the cootie shot antidote is readily available for all who need it.

 Other than cooties, what illnesses should I look out for this school year?